There are many benefits to online sports publishing.

 10.)
 No wasted meetings.

 “Meetings are a symptom of bad organization.
 The fewer meetings, the better,” Peter Drucker once wrote.
-He hit the nail on the head, in my opinion.
+In my opinion, he hit the nail on the head.

-I’ve reduced the number of meetings I attend by 95% compared to some of my past jobs in my current role.
-I try to avoid morning meetings – when I’m most productive –, and I’m very selective about in-person and phone meetings.
+In my current role, I’ve reduced the number of meetings I attend by 95% compared to some of my past jobs.
+I try to avoid morning meetings—when I’m most productive—and I’m very selective about in-person and phone meetings.

 11.)
 Work with people you love.

-You get to choose not only the type of work you need assistance on, e.g., writing, technical help, design work, etc., but also who to work with.
+You get to choose the type of work you need assistance with, e.g., writing, technical help, design work, etc., and who to work with.

 You can rely on past relationships or place an ad and interview to find the right type of folks to work with effectively.
 What’s better than that?